jorgebucaran/fisher/README.md

 end
 ```

 Do I need this?
 It depends.
-If you want to keep your own functions, completions, and configuration snippets separate from packages installed with fisher, you can customize the installation prefix.
+If you want to keep your own functions, completions, and configuration snippets separate from packages installed with Fisher, you can customize the installation prefix.
 If you prefer to keep everything in the same place, you can skip this.
 If you are not sure, feel free to create an issue and ask.

 ### Legacy fish support

 Stuck in fish 2.2 or older and can't upgrade your shell?
 We got you covered.
 You'll need to run [configuration snippets](#configuration-snippets) manually on shell startup.
-Open your ~/.config/fish/config.fish and add the following code to the beginning of the file.
+Open your fish configuration file and add the following code to the beginning of the file.

 ```fish
 set -q XDG_CONFIG_HOME; or set XDG_CONFIG_HOME ~/.config